Winter and summer may change what you need as your wardrobe staples, particularly if you live in a climate with very different weather seasonally.

 Some stylists believe you should have a list of items.
 Here I’ve put together mine as a comparison.

-What are your wardrobe staples that you keep going back to over and over that work in lots of ways with your other garments?
+What are the wardrobe staples that you keep going back to over and over that work in lots of ways with your other garments?